aakarshgoel96/Vehicle_Damage_Detection/README.md

 ## Data Structure

-The expected data structure is as follows for yolov8 format Place and run cocotoyolov8.py in data_preprocessing directory to your dataset folder to convert from coco to YOLO if its not already.
+The expected data structure is as follows for yolov8 format Place and run `cocotoyolov8.py` in `data_preprocessing` directory to your dataset folder to convert from coco to YOLO if its not already.
 It will generate following directory strucutre.

+Alternatively, you can directly download the YOLO format dataset in following structure directly from the below link: https://drive.google.com/file/d/1C1aOuPeTjHvstM98Y6BnTgNqiPcNsSyq/view?usp=sharing

 ```
 /path/to/your/data/